nidhirajkotia/nodeapidemo/README.md

-# Node API demo with Swagger, Mocha and Postgres
+# Node API demo with Swagger, Mocha and Postgres/MSSQL

 Created application of Node API using below modules:

   - Express framework
   - Swagger UI
   - Mocha
-  - Postgres database
+  - Postgres/MSSQL database
+  - Eslint

+# To run the application
+npm start

 # Express Framework
 Express is a flexible Node.js web application framework that provides a robust set of features for web applications.